WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### logNetworkEvent( url, status, responseTime, inBytes, outBytes, completionBlock )
-Use this API to add a custom network event in the current session.
 <details>
-<summary>more...</summary>
+<summary>Use this API to add a custom network event in the current session.</summary>

 Parameters:
 - url is a string reprentation of the network URL